 Ensure your assessments include the minimum supporting information (including the distribution map) and the species accounts are written clearly.

 Submit your assessments as early as possible (i.e., do not wait until the submissions target date before submitting your assessments).

 Full guidance on how to apply the IUCN Red List Categories and Criteria, minimum supporting information requirements, how to write species accounts, etc. can be found under the resources section.

 IUCN Red List press releases and media enquiries

-For major updates of the IUCN Red List, IUCN prepares press releases summarizing the main stories from the Red List, including an update of overall figures for the number of threatened species, good news stories, and the status of specific groups of species on The IUCN Red List.
-All media enquiries about IUCN Red List updates and press releases are handled by the IUCN Media Centre.
+For major updates of the IUCN Red List, IUCN prepares press releases summarizing the main stories from the Red List.
+This includes an update of overall figures for the number of threatened species, good news stories, and the status of specific groups of species on The IUCN Red List.
+All media enquiries about IUCN Red List updates and press releases are handled by the IUCN Press Centre.